esummers1/qmk_firmware/keyboards/preonic/keymaps/esummers1/readme.md

 The `ctrl`-based shortcuts on the top row here are due to using a Linux machine some of the time.
 In the future it would be good to use exclusively macOS shortcuts.

-The right-hand position for all of these is strongly preferred for me, since I am left handed.
+The right-hand position suits left handed users (such as the author), since they can be used with the left hand on the mouse.

 ```text
 ,-----------------------------------------------------------------------------------.